-Also known as vitamin A, retinol isn’t actually an acid.
-It works to promote skin renewal and enhance collagen production (which starts to decline in your 30s).
-As well as blurring fine lines and softening wrinkles, it can also reverse UV damage – but be cautious, retinol is one of the most potent ingredients to hit skincare, so make sure you’re opting for a low percentage, especially if you’re on the sensitive side.
+A ‘retinoid’ is the catch-all term used to describe all vitamin A derivatives found in your beauty products.
+Retinol, also known as vitamin A, works to promote skin renewal and enhance collagen production (which starts to decline in your 30s).
+As well as blurring fine lines and softening wrinkles, it can also reverse UV damage – but be cautious, retinol is one of the most potent ingredients out there, so opt for a low percentage, especially if you’re on the sensitive side.
 Look to 0.3% for minimal irritation, this will still have a significant impact on your skin.

 U Is For…UVA/UVB

 The two ultraviolet rays that reach from the sun to the earth’s surface, UVA and UVB rays are bad news for your skin.
 Over exposure can cause photo-damage and sunburn, which can lead to skin cancer.
 At the same time, UV radiation can trigger a loss of skin elasticity, thinner skin, wrinkles, dry skin, broken capillaries, freckles and liver spots.

 Take action: It’s nothing new, but wear an SPF daily to safeguard your skin.

 V Is For…Vitamin C